 From 2015/16 onwards

 Trends in hazardous drinking have stabilised in the past six years of comparable surveys (between 2015/16 and 2020/21), except for hazardous drinking among 45-54 year olds - there was a significant decrease from 28% in 2019/20 to 23.8% in 2020/21.
-As mentioned previously, further surveys are required to determine if this is a real trend or random fluctuation.
-The result in 2020/21 could also return to usual levels as there was a big-one spike in drinking among 45-54 yrs in the 2019/20 result.
+There was also a big-one spike in drinking among 45-54 year olds in the 2019/20 result.
+The 2022/23 results are at 17.5% for this age group.
+This is similar to previous years and does not represent any significant movement from the year before.

 Trends over time by ethnic groups and neighbourhood deprivation